doudoudedi/hackEmbedded/README.md

    ```
    ![image-20221102182939434](https://raw.githubusercontent.com/doudoudedi/blog-img/master/uPic/image-20221102182939434.png)

    Generate cmd_file function is updated.
 Only need to specify the - cmd parameter to generate programs for various architectures to execute corresponding commands (you do not need to specify - cmd_path if you need to specify the file to execute, you can specify cmd_path to execute).
-Similarly, - envp can add environment variables to the executed commands (riscv64, powerpc, armv5, mips64 do not support adding environment variables temporarily)
+Similarly, -envp function has a bug.
+Please do not specify envp in the 0.3.0 version.
+The environment variable function will be fixed in the 0.3.1 version，but this does not affect the use of the generated cmd file

    ```
    hackebds  -cmd "ls -al /" -arch powerpc  -res cmd_file